28 de março de 2026

 - Portugal's delegate to the Union for the Mediterranean meeting in Paris (2012).

 He reached the statutory retirement age on 28 January 2013, when he was Ambassador to France, and left the external diplomatic service.
-He entered retirement from the Portuguese public service, at his own request, on 11 March 2013.

-Other Functions during his Diplomatic Career
+Other Functions in the Diplomatic Field

-- representing the Ministry of Foreign Affairs in the Interministerial Commission for Economic Relations with the Middle East and Maghreb countries (1976–1978).
+- representing the Ministry of Foreign Affairs in the Interministerial Commission for Economic Relations with the Middle East and Maghreb countries (1976–1978);

 - serving as founding member and member of the first board of the Association for Cooperation with the United Nations in Portugal (ACNUP) (1978–1979).

-Political and Governmental Activity
+III.
+Political Activity

 Between 1974 and 1981 he was a member of the Socialist Left Movement (MES).